capnm/go_rpi/README.md

 You get `error: failed to add service - already in use?` or an another weird `EGL error` message:
 * Edit the `/boot/config.txt` file.
 Make sure that the video RAM size isn't set below 64MB (`gpu_mem=64`).

+Unfortunately, the OpenVG API seems to be dead end.
+(OpenVG support in Mesa has been removed.)

 # Credits